 |40th||Two finger widths below the costal arch|

-The following tests are performed into assess the risk of antenatal fetal death.
+The following tests are performed in death.to assess the risk of antenatal fetal

 Nonstress test (NST): a noninvasive test () that measures FHR reactivity to fetal movements